 What is the inauguration program?

-The inauguration proper, which will be held at the National Museum, will start with the singing of the National Anthem led by actress and vlogger Toni Gonzaga, who also hosted many of the incoming president's campaign events a few months back.
+Marcos' inauguration, which will be held at the National Museum, will start with the singing of the National Anthem led by actress and vlogger Toni Gonzaga, who also hosted many of the incoming president's campaign events a few months back.

 An ecumenical prayer will follow.
-There will also be a 30-minute military-civic parade, followed by the singing of the inauguration song "Pilipinas Kong Mahal" to be performed by theater actress Cris Villonco and the Young Voices of the Philippines choir.
+There will also be a 30-minute military-civil parade, followed by the singing of the inauguration song "Pilipinas Kong Mahal" to be performed by theater actress Cris Villonco and the Young Voices of the Philippines choir.